Microscope Crew

 When was the first microscope invented?

-The first Hans Martens/Zacharias Janssen was introduced as early as1590, and they made a claim in 1655.
+The first Hans Martens/Zacharias Janssen was introduced as early as 1590, and they claimed in 1655.

 What is Galileo’s little eye?